 QUESTION: Is touching oleander poisonous?
 I know it’s poisonous if eaten but am not sure whether it can make you sick if you touch it. — Martha F.

-ANSWER: While touching oleander does not cause the potentially fatal effects that ingestion does, it can cause some negative effects.
+ANSWER: While touching the evergreen shrub oleander (Nerium oleander) does not cause the potentially fatal effects that ingestion does, it can cause some negative effects.
 Just so you’re informed about how poisonous ingesting oleander is, know that consuming just one oleander leaf can kill an adult.
 The reaction to touching oleander is not that serious, but does have some toxicity effects that we’ll explain here.

 Touching an oleander plant can result in skin irritation, particularly if your skin comes into contact with the sap inside the plant.
 There are precautions you should take when working with your oleander plants to avoid skin irritation.

 Especially when pruning an oleander plant, you should wear gardening gloves to keep your skin safe.
 Then wash your hands immediately after you’re done working with the oleander.